Kerim-cybersec/kerim-cybersec/README.md

 ## Projects & learning

-I will be using this space to track exercises, labs, and mini-projects as I work through my apprenticeship placements.
+I will use this space to track exercises, labs, and mini-projects as I work through my apprenticeship placements.
 Examples of what I’ll be working on include:

 - **Cyber Security Labs** – Documenting exercises and lessons from different placements
 - **Python Practice Scripts** – Small scripts created while learning programming basics